Over the Apron

 09

-The two-season version of Bird rights: a team over the cap can re-sign its own free agent for up to 175% of his prior salary (or the league-average salary, if greater), on a deal of at least two seasons.
+The two-season version of Bird rights: a team over the cap can re-sign its own free agent for up to 175% of his prior salary (or 105% of the league-average salary, if greater), on a deal of at least two seasons.

 Non-Bird rights